milen-patel/cpu_tutorial/_parts/part08.md

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part8/images/Transition_1.png" style="display: block; margin-left: auto; margin-right: auto;" />

-However, we are not close to being done because we still have not completed the second step in finding the two's complement on Input A. When doing two's complement, we need to flip all the bits and then also add 1 in order to find the binary opposite.
+However, we are not yet done because we still have not completed the second step in finding the two's complement on Input A. When doing two's complement, we need to flip all the bits and then also add 1 in order to find the binary opposite.
 In the image above, we can flip all the bits by turning on the C bit on.
 But, in order to find the two's complement to Input A, we also need to add 1 to Input A. However, we cannot add 1 directly to Input A. Think about it for a second.
 In our circuit above, it would be kind of difficult to do that and it would also force us add to the circuit logic which isn't really something we want to do because it will get complicated real quick.

 Instead, what if we just added one to the whole equation in general?
 Let's think about this for a quick second.
 Right now, we are attempting to perform subtraction with our Ripple Carry Adder by performing $$B+(-A)$$ instead of $$B-A$$ since it allows us to perform addition and use the Ripple Carry Adder circuit for subtraction.
 However, what if we instead used the following equation to perform the subtraction: $$B+(~A)+1$$.
 The **~** symbol represents the flipped bits and then the addition $$+1$$ represents the second step of two's complement.
 I surmise that the equation $$B+(~A)+1$$ is the same as the equation $$B+(-A)$$ because we are breaking down the two's complement step we perform on Input A into two distinct steps in our equation.
 This means we can technically add the value of 1 anywhere in the circuit which makes it easier.